Evaluating approximate asymptotic distributions for fast neutrino flavor conversions in a periodic 1D box: Results

-For most of parameter sets, the changes of the zeroth and first moments are correlated.
+For most of the parameter sets, the changes of the zeroth and first moments are correlated.
 However, unlike the zeroth moment of electron flavor neutrinos that can only decrease assuming no $\nu_x$ in the initial state, the first moment after the FFC can be larger than the initial value.
-For example, at the bottom-left corner of panel (f) [$1.3\leq I_{\bar\nu}\leq 1.6$] where $F_\nu\sim 0.25$ and $F_{\bar\nu}\sim 0.35$, the ratio $\tilde J_{\nu_e}^{\rm sim}/J_{\nu}$ can be $\approx 1.2$.
-This is because the flavor conversion occurs mostly in the range of the back-propagating neutrinos with $v_z<0$, which contribute a nonnegligible amount to the moments.
+For example, at the bottom-left corner of Fig.~\ref{fig:momentdomain}(f) [$1.3\leq I_{\bar\nu}\leq 1.6$] where $F_\nu\sim 0.25$ and $F_{\bar\nu}\sim 0.35$, the ratio $\tilde J_{\nu_e}^{\rm sim}/J_{\nu}$ can be $\approx 1.2$.
+This is because the flavor conversion occurs mostly in the range of the backpropagating neutrinos with $v_z<0$, which contribute a non-negligible amount to the moments.

 Let us now look at how different analytical prescriptions work in different regions of the moment space.
-Fig.~\ref{fig:domain}(a)-(c) show that, independent of $I_{\bar\nu}$, $F_\nu$, and $F_{\bar\nu}$, the power-1/2 prescription has universally the best performance in the subset A in predicting the asymptotic distribution $\tilde g_{\nu_e}$; see also Table~\ref{tab:error_rank}.
-When considering the subset B shown in Fig.~\ref{fig:domain}(d)-(f), different prescriptions occupy visibly different parameter space for $0.5\leq I_{\bar\nu}\leq 0.8$ and $1.3\leq I_{\bar\nu}\leq 1.6$ for providing least errors in $E(\tilde g_{\nu_e})$.
-For instance, panel~(f) shows that with the antineutrino-dominant condition $1.3\leq I_{\bar\nu}\leq 1.6$ and $F_\nu<F_{\bar\nu}$, the best prescription gradually transitions from the power-2 to the exponential followed by the power-1 and then power-1/2 types, as the flux factors increases.
+Figures~\ref{fig:domain}(a)--\ref{fig:domain}(c) show that, independent of $I_{\bar\nu}$, $F_\nu$, and $F_{\bar\nu}$, the power-1/2 prescription has universally the best performance in the subset A in predicting the asymptotic distribution $\tilde g_{\nu_e}$; see also Table~\ref{tab:error_rank}.
+When considering the subset B shown in Figs.~\ref{fig:domain}(d)--\ref{fig:domain}(f), different prescriptions occupy visibly different parameter space for $0.5\leq I_{\bar\nu}\leq 0.8$ and $1.3\leq I_{\bar\nu}\leq 1.6$ for providing least errors in $E(\tilde g_{\nu_e})$.
+For instance, Fig.~\ref{fig:domain}(f) shows that with the antineutrino-dominant condition $1.3\leq I_{\bar\nu}\leq 1.6$ and $F_\nu<F_{\bar\nu}$, the best prescription gradually transitions from the power-2 to the exponential followed by the power-1 and then power-1/2 types, as the flux factors increase.
 In the same plot but at the corner with $F_\nu>F_{\bar\nu}$, the best prescription transitions from the power-1/2 type to the power-2 type followed by the exponential one.
-Interestingly, there does not appear to be any specific prescription that predominately provides the least distributional error $E(\tilde g_{\nu_e})$ in any part of the parameter space with $0.9\leq I_{\bar\nu}\leq 1.2$, indicated by the mixed colors in panel (e).
+Interestingly, there does not appear to be any specific prescription that predominately provides the least distributional error $E(\tilde g_{\nu_e})$ in any part of the parameter space with $0.9\leq I_{\bar\nu}\leq 1.2$, indicated by the mixed colors in Fig.~\ref{fig:domain}(e).